-Healthspan Labs Inc. (“Healthspan”, “we”, “us”, “our”) is a service that has been designed for proactive screening of specific biometrics for informational purposes.This consent form provides information to help you make an informed decision about using Healthspan services.
-We last updated this consent form on January 31, 2024.
-Please read it carefully.
-You may choose to purchase specific Healthspan services listed in this consent form.
-By purchasing a specific testing service (i.e., either by purchasing add-ons with a Longevity Membership or through a Longevity+ Membership), you understand that you are consenting to the specific terms outlined in the corresponding section of this consent form.
-For any in-person services (e.g., blood draw), if you have an infectious illness or think you might have one, please take reasonable steps to prevent this from spreading.
-For example, if you have symptoms such as fever or chills, coughing, or diarrhea, please contact Healthspan to reschedule your in-person appointment.
+Healthspan Labs Inc. (“Healthspan”, “we”, “us”, “our”) is a service that has been designed for proactive screening of specific biometrics for informational purposes.
+This consent form provides information to help you make an informed decision about using Healthspan services.
+We last updated this consent form on May 30, 2024.
+Please read it carefully.You may choose to purchase specific Healthspan services listed in this consent form, either directly through Healthspan or if you are accessing Healthspan services as purchased through a third-party provider.
+By purchasing a specific testing service (e.g., either by purchasing add-ons with a Longevity Membership, through a Longevity+ Membership, or through a third-party provider package), you understand that you are consenting to the specific terms outlined in the corresponding section of this consent form, as well as the Healthspan

-Possible benefits of participation in Healthspan services may include better knowledge that can inform your decisions that can affect your overall wellness, such as positive behaviour changes.
+Possible Benefits and RisksPossible benefits of participation in Healthspan services may include better knowledge that can inform your decisions that can affect your overall wellness, such as positive behaviour changes.
 Healthspan services may alert you to opportunities to share test results with your primary care provider and discuss prevention of potential health conditions that you were not aware of before your participation in Healthspan services.

 You may experience stress or emotional or physical discomfort when you learn about potential health conditions.
 You should follow up with your primary care provider after reviewing the results of any of your Healthspan tests.
 Healthspan makes no representations regarding the accuracy of Healthspan services, including the results of any medical or genetic tests.
 You may have a disease or condition even though the results of your tests are in the normal range; or you may not have a disease or condition even though the results of your test are outside of the normal range.
 There may be other risks to participation in medical tests that no one can foresee.
 You must use at your own risk all information provided by Healthspan to you.